faithkane3/example_classification_project/README.md

 #### Project Goals
+The goal of this project is to find features that can accurately predict the species of an iris when utilzed in a classification machine learning model.

 #### Project Deliverables
->- A final report notebook
+> - A final report notebook
 > - A final report notebook presentation
+> - All necessary modules to make my project reproducible
 > - [Tableau Public Workbook]()

 #### Project Context